Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an Application Load Balancer that has two TCP listeners on port 80 and port 443.
 Attach an SSL/TLS certificate to listener port 443.
 Create a rule to redirect requests from port 80 to port 443.
 - [ ] Create a Network Load Balancer that has two TCP listeners on port 80 and port 443.
 Attach an SSL/TLS certificate to listener port 443.
 Create a rule to redirect requests from port 80 to port 443.

-### A SysOps administrator is responsible for a legacy.
-CPU-heavy application The application can only be scaled vertically Currently, the application is deployed on a single t2 large Amazon EC2 instance The system is showing 90% CPU usage and significant performance latency after a few minutes.
+### A SysOps administrator is responsible for a legacy CPU-heavy application.
+The application can only be scaled vertically.
+Currently, the application is deployed on a single t2 large Amazon EC2 instance.
+The system is showing 90% CPU usage and significant performance latency after a few minutes.
 What change should be made to alleviate the performance problem?

 - [ ] Change the Amazon EBS volume to Provisioned IOPS.
 - [ ] Upgrade to a compute-optimized instance.